pytorch/vision/CONTRIBUTING.md

 Torchvision uses [Google style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for formatting docstrings.
 Length of line inside docstrings block must be limited to 120 characters.

+All documentation is built for each PR and contains a preview on the PR.
+However, this takes a while (~8 minutes) and you should first build docs from your local machine.
 Please, follow the instructions to build and deploy the documentation locally.

 #### Install requirements